B. A. Baracus

 Sergeant Bosco Albert "B.A."
-(Bad Attitude) Baracus /bəˈrækəs/, played by Mr. T, is a fictional character and one of the main protagonists of the 1980s action-adventure television series The A-Team.
+(Bad Attitude) Baracus /bəˈrækəs/, played by Mr. T, is a recurring character and one of the main protagonists of the 1980s action-adventure television series The A-Team.
 B. A. Baracus appeared on The A-Team from the series beginning in 1983 until its cancellation in 1987.
 He is arguably the breakout character of the series and has become a cult icon worldwide.

 In the 2010 film version, B. A. Baracus was played by mixed martial artist Quinton "Rampage" Jackson.